zulip/zulip/docs/testing/testing-with-casper.md

 ## Debugging Casper.JS

+When a Casper test fails, the first things to check (before you bother trying to use the Casper debugging tools are:

+* Does your branch actually work if you just open the webapp and try to follow the flow being tested?
+Often the answer is no, and you'll find the debugging experience in your browser to be a much more convenient way to fix the issue.
+* Does your branch use ES6 syntax like arrow functions in a context that isn't transpiled (i.e. non-TypeScript code)?
+Casper uses the PhantomJS browser, which doesn't support ES6 syntax, so use of non-transpiled ES6 syntax will generally be first discovered via the Casper tests failing..
+* Are there any errors in `var/casper/server.log` (from the root of your `zulip` checkout?
+That's where the `run-dev.py` console output goes when running Casper tests.

 Casper.js (via PhantomJS) has support for remote debugging.
 However, it is not perfect.
 Here are some steps for using it and gotchas you might want to know; you'll likely also want to read the section on writing